Stencyl/stencylpedia/block-reference/flow/advanced.md

 ![do-platform-block](http://static.stencyl.com/pedia2/blocks/flow/flow_advanced/RunningDevice.png)

 Returns `true` if the game is running on the selected kind of iOS device.
-Useful if you want to fine-tune a game's display or behavior on specific devices.
+Useful if you want to fine-tune a game's display or behavior on specific devices.<br/>
 Choices: [3.5" iPhone, 4.0" iPhone, 4.7" iPhone, 5.5" iPhone, iPad]

 ```